LuisMateo1/Analyzing-Output-from-Security-Appliance-Logs-SIEM/README.md

 - Implemented configuration changes to existing controls to improve security.
 - Analyzed potential indicators of compromise.
 #
+**Security Information and Event Management System (SIEM)**

+A SIEM is used to respond to incidents in real-time and also to perform threat hunting for incidents that might not have been detected.
+Both these use cases will depend on effective queries, filters, and visualizations so that analysts are presented with useful information and not overloaded by false-positive alerts.

+#
 **Setup**

 Firstly I'll be setting up the IDS, in this case, I can't set the IDS behind a firewall so instead I'll configure port mirroring so that any frames processed by the router are copied to the sensor's sniffing interface.